 How does VAT on sales to other countries work?

-The use of VAT for sales to other countries depends on the country of the buyer or where the goods are shipped:
+The use of VAT on sales to other countries depends on the country of the buyer or where the goods are shipped:

 - Consumers within the EU VAT area: Same rules as when selling to consumers within Sweden.